Mortal Kombat 11: Aftermath

 As the offensive on Kronika's Keep is about to commence, Shang Tsung signals Sindel to heal Shao Kahn.
-The pair then betray and defeat Sheeva, gaining control of her army before destroying Geras, imprisoning the Cage family, defeating Kitana, Liu Kang, and Jade, throwing Kung Lao into the Sea of Blood, and killing Kotal.
+The pair then betray and defeat Sheeva, gaining control of her army before destroying Geras, imprisoning the Cage family, defeating Kitana, Liu Kang, and Jade, throwing Kung Lao into the Sea of Blood, and executing Kotal.
 It is revealed that Sindel was never brainwashed and had willingly married Shao Kahn after he conquered her realm by killing her former husband and Kitana's biological father.
-While Fujin spearheads the offensive on Kronika's Keep, Raiden discovers Shang Tsung's plot and Sindel's betrayal while fighting revenant Liu Kang when the latter receives injuries from his past self.
+While Fujin spearheads the offensive on Kronika's Keep, Raiden discovers Shang Tsung's plot and Sindel's betrayal while fighting Revenant Liu Kang when the latter receives injuries from his past self.

 Raiden arrives too late to stop Shang Tsung from tricking Fujin into giving him the Crown.
 The sorcerer gains Kronika's full power, revealing he had planned everything after Kronika imprisoned him.
-He overpowers and drains Raiden and Fujin's souls before using Sindel and Shao Kahn to reach the Hourglass.
-Once Kronika's remaining revenants are killed, Shang Tsung betrays Sindel and Shao Kahn and takes their souls as well before defeating and erasing Kronika from existence, gaining the last of her power.
+He overpowers and drains Raiden and Fujin's souls before using Sindel and Shao Kahn to reach the Hourglass, but leaves them both alive.
+Once Kronika's remaining revenants and her allies, Triborg and Frost, are all killed, Shang Tsung betrays and kills Sindel and Shao Kahn and takes their souls as well before murdering and erasing Kronika from existence, gaining the last of her power.
 As he starts approaching the Hourglass to mold his New Era, Fire God Liu Kang appears, revealing he was aware of Shang Tsung's intentions and, knowing he was the only one strong enough to defeat Kronika, allowed Shang Tsung to stay alive to protect the Crown.

 From this point, the player can choose their "final destiny" and fight as Shang Tsung or Liu Kang.
 Depending on the outcome of the battle, the story ends in one of the following outcomes: